holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 If a Role defined by a Circle has no Role Representative for any reason, the Lead Link of that Circle becomes the Role Representative for that Role until another is in place.

-In any case, a Role Representative has the accountabilities of a Rep Link towards anyone filling the Role who is not a Role Representative, as if the Role were a Sub-Circle, unless relevant Governance creates an alternate pathway to provide a comparable function.
+In any case, a Role Representative represents the Role as a Rep Link for anyone filling that Role who is not a Role Representative, unless relevant Governance creates an alternate pathway to provide a comparable function.

 ### 1.7 Sub-Circles